High-speed rail in Denmark: Fehmarn Hinterland projects

 The treaty between Denmark and Germany for construction of the Fehmarn Belt Fixed Link includes hinterland projects in both countries.
 In Denmark, the existing rail line between Ringsted and Rødby is being expanded to double track and electrified, as well as upgraded to 200 km/h.
 The Storstrøm Bridge was originally supposed to remain as single track, however a political agreement confirms funding the design of a new combined rail and road bridge across Storstrømmen.
 The railway on the new Storstrøm Bridge is scheduled to open in 2027.

 With the opening of the fixed link, hourly Intercity-Express trains between Copenhagen and Hamburg will be introduced.
 The Travel time will be reduced from approx. 4,5 hours to less than 2.5 hours for the fastest trains.

 The fixed link, as well as the hinterland projects, are expected to be completed by 2029.

 Technical aspects

 Signalling

 Railways in Denmark use a system for cab signalling which is unique, but is based on the system in Switzerland.
 The system allows 180 km/h maximum speed in Denmark (200 in Switzerland).
-5 km of the Øresund Line closest to the border uses Swedish signalling, and 200 km/h is allowed here (only SJ X2 trains reach this speed here), as the only railway in Denmark.
+5 km of the Øresund Line closest to the border uses Swedish signalling and permits 200 km/h.

 In order to allow modernization of the Danish railway network, Banedanmark are rolling out European Rail Traffic Management System (ERTMS) Level 2 on all national rail lines between 2018 and 2030, a project called the Signalling Programme.
 The project was tendered out in four contracts: